TerminalAddict/jekyll-paginate-terminaladdict/README.md

 # Jekyll::Paginate V2

+note: This is a complete copy of https://github.com/sverrirs/jekyll-paginate-v2 but added support for jekyll 4

 Pagination gem built specially for Jekyll 3 and newer that is fully backwards compatible and serves as an enhanced replacement for the previously built-in [jekyll-paginate gem](https://github.com/jekyll/jekyll-paginate).
 View it on [rubygems.org](https://rubygems.org/gems/jekyll-paginate-v2).

 [![Code Shelter](https://www.codeshelter.co/static/badges/badge-flat.svg)](https://www.codeshelter.co/)